-North Korea missile launch sparks alarm in Japan
+North Korea missile launch sparks confusion in Japan

 Authorities said the missile did not land near the island and withdrew the alert.

-Tensions have been growing in the region, as North Korea has already fired about 30 missiles this year.
+Tensions have been growing in the region, as North Korea has already fired 27 missiles this year.

 The missile is believed to be of medium or longer range, but details on what weapon was tested on Thursday morning have not yet been made public.